SSD2015/Lab1-TeamGuro/UseCases.md

+#Informal Use Cases :
+## Join a quiz
+The student enters the game.
+He/She can chooses single player or multiplayer mode.
+If the student chooses single player mode, the game starts instantly.
+Otherwise, student selects the lobby or room he/she wants to join with friends.

 Informal Use Case
 	UC Name: Join a Quiz
 	Description: Student enters the game.
 They can choose single player or multiplayer.
 If the student chooses single player mode, the game starts.
 Otherwise, students can choose the room or lobby he/she wants to joing.
 The game adds the user as a contestant.